junaid50905/smart_attendance_and_scheduling_system/README.md

 password: password
 ```

-### Here are some users' credentials have been given below
+### Here are some users' credentials examples have been given below, and these credentials don't match with your database

 #### Instructor
 ```